 Describe, in detail, the activities for which funding is being requested.

-1. Choose Category

-Specify the category and activities that will utilize ESG funds (as selected on Attachment 2)

-- Select One

-- Homeless Families with Children

-- Homeless Individuals

-- Victims of Domestic Violence

-- Homeless Youth

-2. Category Description (3000 Characters)

-Describe the clients/population that will be served, as stated in the Federal Regulations Section 576.2, and the process that will be followed to document their homelessness.
-Be very specific as to how these funds will be utilized.

-3. Rapid Re-Housing Only (3000 Characters)

-For Rapid Re-Housing only, include the following information in your narrative:
+Include the following in your description:

-- How clients will be selected for service - The maximum amount of assistance to be provided - The maximum period to receive such assistance - Types of services to be offered - Who will provide the service(s) - The process for procuring rental property for clients - How the CoC Rapid Re-Housing standards have been utilized in establishing/operating the program
+- A. Specify the category and activities that will utilize ESG funds (as selected on Attachment 1).
+Describe the clients/population that will be served, as stated in the Federal Regulations 24 CFR § 576.2, and the process that will be followed to document their homelessness.
+Be very specific as to how these funds will be utilized. - Homeless Families with Children - Homeless Individuals - Victims of Domestic Violence - o Homeless Youth - B. For Rapid Re-Housing, include the following information in your narrative: - How clients will be selected for service - The maximum amount of assistance to be provided - The maximum period to receive such assistance - Types of services to be offered - Who will provide the service(s) - The process for procuring rental property for clients - How the CoC Rapid Re-Housing standards have been utilized in establishing/operating the program - C. Specify the total number of unduplicated persons that will be served.
+Specify the number on a monthly and annual basis. - D. How will your proposed activity coordinate with the Senator Philip D. Lewis Center (Homeless Resource Center)?
+Describe the support / coordination efforts. - E. Describe key staff that will be working on your ESG project.

-4. Unduplicated Clients Annually (#)

-Specify the total number of unduplicated persons that will be served on an annual basis.

-5. Unduplicated Clients Monthly (#)

-Specify the total number of unduplicated persons that will be served on a monthly basis.

-6. Coordination (2000 Characters)

-How will your proposed activity coordinate with the Senator Philip D. Lewis Center (Homeless Resource Center)?
-Describe the support/coordination efforts.

-7. Key Staff (5000 Characters)

-Describe key staff that will be working on your ESG project.
 The description should include position titles, education and experience required.
 Including specific staff names is optional.

-8. Organizational Capacity (4000 Characters)

-Describe the capacity of your organization.
-Include the following in your description:

-- Length of time in business - Length of time undertaking activity for which funding is being requested - Number of full-time, paid administrative and/or fiscal staff - Number of full-time, paid programmatic staff - Number of active volunteers

-9. Activity Cost (3000 Characters)

-Ensure that the dollar amount requested for each applicable ESG activity being selected under the Emergency Shelter and Rapid Re-Housing categories have been completed in Attachment 2).
-If the requested ESG funding does not fully fund the activity, include the total cost for the activity and identify how the remainder of the cost will be covered by other funding sources.
+- F. Describe the capacity of your organization.
+Include the following in your description: - Length of time in business - Length of time undertaking activity for which funding is being requested - Number of full-time, paid administrative and/or fiscal staff - Number of full-time, paid programmatic staff - Number of active volunteers - G. Ensure that the dollar amount requested for each applicable ESG activity being selected under the Emergency Shelter and Rapid Re-Housing categories have been completed in Attachment 2).
+If the requested ESG funding does not fully fund the activity, include the total cost for the activity and identify how the remainder of the cost will be covered by other funding sources. - H. Describe your organization's experience with federally funded programs other than ESG.
+Summarize the past five (5) years of funding, including the source, type of grant, award year, and performance. - I. Include an organizational chart with your project narrative.